-The first level is "My Plan".
-This is where a child has been identified as having a Special Education Need.
-This need is then met through additional and different provision from within the school's own resources.
+The second level is 'My Plan'.
+This is where a child has been identified as having a Special Educational Need.
+This need is then met through additional provision within the school's own resources.

-The next level is called "My Plan +".
+The next level is called 'My Plan+'.
 This is similar to the first level, however this level indicates that the child, parent and/or school have received outside professional support and/or advice about the child.
 On occasions other professionals may work with the child, such as an Advisory teacher, Educational Psychologist, Physiotherapist or Occupational Therapist.

-The third level is when a child has an "EHC" Plan (Education, Health and Care plan).
+The final level is when a child has an "EHC" Plan (Education, Health and Care plan).
 The Education, Health and Care plan (EHC Plan) requires the child to be assessed by other professionals and multi-agency work is undertaken.
 If the child has an EHC Plan it will have clear guidance as to what funding is needed, the expected outcomes for the pupil, interventions and timescales required to reach these objectives.

-Triggers indicating the Need for Intervention at My Plan Level
+Triggers indicating the need for intervention at 'My Plan' level